-Mrs. Carter is claiming that her husband's exposure to the water at Camp Lejeune was the cause of his non-Hodgkin's lymphoma (NHL), which his daughter, Ms. Angela Allen, testified he was diagnosed with in November 2011 (Carter, 2024).
+Mr. Davis is claiming that his exposure to the water at Camp Lejeune is the cause of his Non-Hodgkin's Lymphoma (NHL), which he states he was diagnosed with on December 16, 2021 (Davis, 2024).

 6.2 Plaintiff Exposure Estimates